songweizhi/Binning_refiner/README.md

 How to run it:
 ---

-1. Binning Refiner is implemented in python3, please use python3 to run it instead of python.
+1. Binning Refiner is implemented in python3, please use python3 instead of python.

-1. First, you need to define a working directory to hold all input and output files, full path to this directory need to be specified in config.txt.
+1. First, you need to define a working directory to hold all input and output files.

 1. Each set of input bins should be placed in separated folder directly under the working directory.
-Folder names and bin file extension within each folder also need to be specified in config.txt.
+Folder names and bin file extension within each folder also need to be specified in commands.

 1. (Optional) All bins in the above folders will be used as inputs for refining. you may want to remove bins which are highly contaminated or ultra small before the refining step (not that much necessary, as a quality control step will